How to grow your Instagram account in 2026

 Find which users tag your favorite feature hubs in their photos.
 Use the hub’s “Tagged” feed to find them.
 A chance is – they do it because they want to be seen and will gladly visit your account too!

-Go through the comments of big user posts similar to yours.
+Go through the comments of big user posts that are similar to yours.
 See who posts meaningful comments.
 And to expand your search to even new horizons – continue this by visiting that user’s comment section and searching for more users.
 A chance is – you will find lots of new accounts that don’t follow you.

 What to do once a user is found?